feenkcom/RemoteServiceReplication/design/MessageSendSemantics copy.md

 ### `Promise` Observation

-`Promise`'s offer a synchronous and an asynchronous way of observing their resolution.
+`Promise`s offer a synchronous and an asynchronous way of observing their resolution.
 A `Promise` may have multiple observers using a mix of synchronous and asynchronous observation mechanisms.

+**Ooh, multiple observers.
+I hadn't thought that far, but yes, that seems good.**

 #### Synchronous Observation

-Sending the message `#wait` to a `Promise`, will cause the current thread to suspend until it is resolved.
+Sending the message `#wait` to a `Promise` will cause the current thread to suspend until it is resolved.
 After resolution, the thread will resume.
 If the `Promise` was fulfilled, the value of the `Promise` will be returned from `#wait`.
 If the `Promise` was broken, a `BrokenPromise` error will be signaled.
 Sending `#reason` to the `BrokenPromise` exception will return the reason the `Promise` was broken.

-The `#value` method is a synonym for `#wait`.

-`BrokenPromise` is an `Error` and as such should be explicitly protected against.
+_**Is BrokenPromise a subclass of Error?
+I suppose it should be.
+Normally you want to handle it, and if you don't you should expect normal unhandled Error response.**_

 #### Asynchronous Observation